 Replacement therapy, a form of treatment that involves providing the missing FVIII to patients, is one of the standard treatments for hemophilia A.

 Replacement therapy can be used as an on-demand treatment on specific occasions to treat an acute bleed or on a routine basis to prevent bleeding episodes from occurring.
 This later form of treatment, known as prophylaxis, often is recommended to patients with more severe forms of hemophilia A.

-Some patients with mild forms of the disease may also be treated with desmopressin, which raises the levels of all clotting factors in the blood.
+Some patients with milder forms of the disease may be treated with desmopressin, which raises the levels of all clotting factors in the blood.
 Antifibrinolytics, which slow the breakdown of blood clots, also may be used to treat milder forms of the disorder.

 Hemophilia News Today is strictly a news and information website about the disease.
-It does not provide medical advice, diagnosis or treatment.
+It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.